elforestal/elforestal/README.md

 <h1>Hi, I'm Edith Forestal!
 Security Analyst</h1>
 <a href="https://linkedin.com/in/forestal"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a web application specialist with over 10 years of experience, specializing in cybersecurity and secure application development.
-My work focuses on integrating security best practices into web applications, threat detection, and vulnerability management.
-Passionate about staying ahead in this ever-evolving field, I use this space to showcase hands-on projects that reinforce security and innovation.
+I'm a web application enthusiast with over 10 years of experience in developing and securing web applications against malware, brute force attacks, downgrade exploits and more.
+My expertise lies in integrating security best practices, threat detection, and vulnerability management to build resilient applications.
+Passionate about staying ahead in this ever-evolving field, I use this space to showcase hands-on projects that blend innovation with cybersecurity.

 🚀 Explore my work, dive into my projects, and feel free to connect!